Allergic Contact Dermatitis Clinical Presentation

 Preexisting skin diseases

 Individuals with stasis dermatitis are at high risk for developing allergic contact dermatitis to materials and agents applied to the areas of stasis dermatitis and leg ulcers.
-Neomycin is an important cause of allergic contact dermatitis in these individuals because it is used frequently despite the lack of documentation of its efficacy in the treatment of stasis ulcers.
+Neomycin and bacitracin are important causes of allergic contact dermatitis in these individuals because they are used frequently despite the lack of documentation of their efficacy in the treatment of stasis ulcers.

 Individuals with otitis externa frequently are allergic to topical neomycin and topical corticosteroids.